 Previously, Mr. Winkler worked as a Research Assistant with Dr. Andrew Reamer at the George Washington Institute for Public Policy where he helped identify the users of Bureau of Economic Analysis data.
-Mr. Winkler conducted a methodological review of federal coal mining employment statistics as an intern with the Office of Surface Mining, collected data on and evaluated innovations with potential economic development applications as an intern with the Economic Development Administration, and spent time as a Spanish and Dutch language researcher at an investigations firm.
-In addition to his role at CREC, Mr. Winkler moonlights as a youth flag-football coach.
+Mr. Winkler additionally interned with the Office of Surface Mining, the Economic Development Administration, and as a Spanish and Dutch language researcher at an investigations firm.
+In his free time, Lee enjoys swimming with his dog, basketball, reading history, fishing, and his (current) retirement from rugby.

 Mr. Winkler holds both a Master of Public Policy degree with a concentration in Economic Development and a Bachelor of Arts degree in Political Science and Philosophy from the George Washington University.